gre/deprecated-qajax/README.md

 // p will be rejected if the server is not responding in 5 seconds.
 ```

-The default timeout is `Qajax.TIMEOUT` and can be overriden.
+The default timeout is `Qajax.defaults.timeout` and can be overriden.

 * You can set XHR headers by giving the `header` options.